Coding Intro

 Functions

 Functions are tasks a computer has learned to execute.
-When someone asks you to sleep, you wouldn’t just lay down in place and fall asleep.
-The “sleep” function (task) will internally handle many tasks, like go to bedroom, turn lights off, lay in bed, shut eyes…etc. However, instead of commanding all the above separately, you simply combine it all into “sleep”.
+When someone asks you to sleep, you won’t just lie down in place and fall asleep.
+The “sleep” function (task) will internally handle many tasks, like going to the bedroom, turning lights off, lying in bed, shutting eyes…etc. However, instead of commanding all the above separately, you simply combine it all into “sleep”.

 Go ahead and try this code.
 You can change it to print your name, and even add multiple lines.